Malawi’s Sisters by Melanie S. Hatter

 H.S Cross is the author of Wilberforce, published by Farrar, Straus & Giroux.
 The Huffington Post said of it: “For fans of Evelyn Waugh or Kingsley Amis, a wry take on priggish, midcentury boarding schools.
 It’s a dark take on the coming-of-age stories that’ve populated the book world as of late.”
 I say that it is utterly astonishing that a contemporary American woman could so effectively portray an English schoolboy in the 1920s.

 I was fortunate to spend a month with Heather during our shared Hawthornden Fellowships.
-She is hard at work finishing her second novel, which will also be published by FSG.
+Her second novel, entitled GRIEVOUS, which will also be published by FSG in April 2019.

 T. Sean Steele is a brilliantly funny young writer of blog posts and the novel Tacky Goblin.
 Originally released in 2016, it was re-released in July 2018.
 Travis was working on a second novel at Hawthornden.

 My friend and neighbor, Tony Vanderwarker, has published several funny books:

 Connie May Fowler has been a wonderful teacher.
 The author of best-selling novels, she now has an emotional, gut-baring eco-memoir with a message about the stewardship of our planet.
 Available on Amazon: http://www.conniemayfowler.com/

 Jessie Sings is by a writing buddy of mine, Victor Hess, and is available on Amazon.
 Victor writes with an instinctive insight and poignancy that never drips into melodrama.
 Jessie is a survivor!